LINGUOREN369/EdGrantAI/README.md

 ## Overview

-EduGrant AI helps small education nonprofits quickly understand:
+EdGrant AI helps small education nonprofits quickly understand:
 - Which grants fit their mission
 - Which grants they are actually eligible for
 - Which grants they should not waste time applying to
 - Why a grant is or is not a good match

-Instead of giving nonprofits a random list of grants (like ChatGPT would), EduGrant AI provides:
+Instead of giving nonprofits a random list of grants (like ChatGPT would), EdGrant AI provides:
 - Structured, explainable matching
 - Taxonomy-driven tagging
 - Curated evergreen education grants
 - Eligibility analysis and red flags
 - Clear Grant Fit Reports

-EduGrant AI exists because **education funding is becoming less stable, more competitive, and increasingly dominated by private actors**.
+EdGrant AI exists because **education funding is becoming less stable, more competitive, and increasingly dominated by private actors**.
 As public dollars decline, education nonprofits must rely on foundations, CSR programs, and individual philanthropists, but these opportunities are scattered across PDFs, poorly indexed, filled with jargon, and time-consuming to interpret.
 Large organizations have development teams to manage this complexity. **Small education nonprofits do not.** My mission is to bring structure, transparency, and equity to this landscape—and to ensure that smaller organizations are not left behind.

-EduGrant AI is built to be low-maintenance and high-impact — ideal for small education nonprofits with limited staff and no full-time grant writers.
+EdGrant AI is built to be low-maintenance and high-impact — ideal for small education nonprofits with limited staff and no full-time grant writers.

 Note on scope: EdGrantAI is currently NSF-first.
 The initial database and workflows focus on NSF solicitations and education programs, with a design that can expand to additional funders later.